-As you can see in 2018 is the share of Franchise Businesses dropped slightly from 70% to 60%.
+As you can see in 2020 is the share of Franchise Businesses stayed unchanged at 75%.
 This contains the two strategic holdings, Genomma Lab and ids.
-We will explain below that the decrease is based on sales of holdings which had reached their full value.
-Our Investment Philosophy stays unchanged that Franchise Businesses should account for ca. 50% of AUM.
+Our Investment Philosophy stays unchanged that Franchise Businesses should account for at least 50% of AUM.